arprasto/ScavengerHuntGame/README.md

 1. goto bluemix catalog home page and under "Apps" select "Boilerplates".
 2. click "Internet of Things Platform Starter".
 3. Enter app name and other required inputs and click "create" button.
-4. this will configure below three things for you to start with IoT stuff:
+4. This will configure below three things for you to start with IoT stuff:
 	* Node-Red JS sdk
 	* IoT Platform service
 	* Cloudant NoSQL DB service